rdrigezariel/HTML-and-CSS-Projects/README.md

 # HTML and CSS Projects
- Repository for HTML and CSS projects from TTA course work.
+ This repository will contain HTML and CSS projects I complete from The Tech Academy course work.